 Craig Kelly.
 PHOTO: Bud Fawcett

 Craig Kelly passed away January 20, 2003.
 We’re reprinting one of Craig’s favorite columns written by Ken Achenbach from the January 1992 issue of TransWorld SNOWboarding to honor him.
 We get alot of requests for reprints of this column, Craig knew there was a message worth following in here.
-With one to two to three feet falling in the mountains of California and Utah today, you know what else you need to do to honor his memory.
+With fresh pow to be found out there, you know what else you need to do to honor his memory.

 Download the original design pdf here: Keys To Reality